-8.26 The proposed Measure contains proposals to give local authorities a power to form a federation of school governing bodies if they have evidence supporting that federation would be beneficial and improve outcomes for learners in the schools involved.
-A separate element to the federation aspect is that local authorities would be able to federate schools with small pupil numbers (to be determined by the Welsh Ministers) without the need to consult the stakeholders of that school.

-8,27 The current Federation of Maintained Schools and Miscellaneous Amendments (Wales) Regulations 2010 enable governing bodies of up to five schools to decide whether or not they wish to federate under a single governing body.
-The regulations also set out the process to be followed to achieve federation including consultation with stakeholders.

-8.28 The regulations have been in place since April 2010 and currently no federations have been established in Wales, although we are attempting to establish up to five pilots.
+- 8.26 The proposed Measure contains proposals to give local authorities a power to form a federation of school governing bodies if they have evidence supporting that federation would be beneficial and improve outcomes for learners in the schools involved.
+The Measure has been amended to require local authorities to consult the governing bodies of the schools or federations to be federated; the staff of the schools; any bodies appearing to represent the interests of staff of the schools (eg unions); pupils and parents.
+For small schools the local authority would be required by the Measure to consult the governing bodies of those schools only.
+Information on possible costs of federation are included in paragraph 8.29. - 8,27 The current Federation of Maintained Schools and Miscellaneous Amendments (Wales) Regulations 2010 enable governing bodies of up to five schools to decide whether or not they wish to federate under a single governing body.
+The regulations also set out the process to be followed to achieve federation including consultation with stakeholders. - 8.28 The regulations have been in place since April 2010 and whilst no federations have been established in Wales schools are beginning to consider federation and explore the benefits it can offer.
+The Welsh Assembly

+Government has also established pilot schemes the outcomes of which will provide best practice guidance and case study exemplars for schools and local authorities to assist them with their federation proposals.
 Consequently, the Welsh Assembly Government does not have any information yet on the administrative costs to schools or local authorities to establish a federation.

-8.29 Given the process that schools and local authorities (through the proposed Measure) would have to follow to federate governing bodies, which includes preparation of a report; photocopying the report and its distribution to stakeholders for consultation; attending governing body meetings to discuss proposals; and assessing responses to the consultation and preparing an report on the outcome of the consultation, there may be some salary and administrative costs for local authorities .in carrying out these tasks for schools that they wish to federate.
-How much costs would be incurred would depend on the salary of the person involved and the proportion of their time spent on supporting the schools.
+8.29 Given the process that schools and local authorities (through the proposed Measure) would have to follow to federate governing bodies, which includes preparation of a report; photocopying the report and its distribution to stakeholders for consultation; attending governing body meetings to discuss proposals; and assessing responses to the consultation and preparing an report on the outcome of the consultation, there may be some salary and administrative costs for local authorities.
+What these are would depend on the salary of the person involved and the proportion of their time spent on supporting the schools.
 It is possible that the local authority Governor Support Officers would carry out most of the support tasks.
 If it is estimated that the amount of work to support federating schools took enough time that required a full time Governor Support Officer for a year, the costs could possibly range from £33,000 to around £35,000.
 We do not have access to the salary structures in place in local authorities, and salaries obviously vary between local authorities.
 Our best estimate is that the full time salary costs of a Governor Support Officer could fall within this range.
 In reality the costs are very likely to be substantially less as supporting schools to federate is not expected to require the services of a full time staff member. .